Recently, home exercise equipment has surged in popularity, offering a convenient and cost-effective alternative to gyms

-The bike is also equipped with two built-in speakers and Bluetooth, making it easy to connect your wireless headphones, smartwatch, or heart rate monitor.
+The bike is also equipped with front and rear speakers and Bluetooth® 5.0 connectivity, making it easy to connect your wireless headphones, smartwatch, or heart rate monitor.

 The Echelon Connect EX-5S features Bluetooth connectivity.
 However, other Echelon bike models don’t have a built-in display and instead feature an adjustable console or mount for your smart device or tablet or the FitBit and Strava apps.

-Peloton requires riders to purchase a Peloton All-Access membership in order to use its bike, which provides unlimited access to streaming and on-demand cycling classes.
+Peloton requires riders to purchase a Peloton All-Access membership to use its bike.
+It provides unlimited access to streaming and on-demand cycling classes.

-There are a number of different cycling classes available, including low impact, climb rides, and intervals.
+A number of cycling classes are available, including low impact, climb rides, and intervals.
 Additionally, the app offers other classes like yoga, running, and boot camp, which are included with your All-Access membership.

 It likewise offers live performance tracking, which can be integrated to connect with Apple Health.
 That means that during each cycling class, you can view the leaderboard and send other riders a virtual high five for encouragement.

 Only one membership is required per device, so everyone in your household can create their own account and share access.

-Echelon also requires a membership for its FitPass to access most of its content, which includes a variety of live and on-demand cycling classes.
+Echelon also requires a FitPass membership to access most of its content, which includes a variety of live and on-demand cycling classes.
 You can filter classes by length, music, the instructor, and type of workout.